rust-osdev/homepage/content/showcase/rusty-hermit/index.md

 separating the application stack from the libOS stack.
 However, a library operating system typically uses a common function call to enter the kernel.
 A classical separation of user- and kernel space by entering a higher privilege level is missing.

 We presented in a [paper](https://www.ssrg.ece.vt.edu/papers/vee20-mpk.pdf) a modified version of RustyHermit, which provides an intra-unikernel isolation with _Intel Memory Protection Keys_ (MPK).
-MPK is a relatively new hard-ware primitive that provides per-thread permission control over groups of pages in a single address space with [negligible switching overhead](https://www.usenix.org/conference/atc19/presentation/park-soyeon), making it a compelling candidate for use in unikernels.
+MPK is a relatively new hardware primitive that provides per-thread permission control over groups of pages in a single address space with [negligible switching overhead](https://www.usenix.org/conference/atc19/presentation/park-soyeon), making it a compelling candidate for use in unikernels.